CommE2E/olm/docs/megolm.rst

 Overview
 --------

-Each participant in a conversation uses their own session, which consists of a ratchet and an `Ed25519`_ keypair.
+Each participant in a conversation uses their own outbound session for encrypting messages.
+A session consists of a ratchet and an `Ed25519`_ keypair.

 Secrecy is provided by the ratchet, which can be wound forwards but not backwards, and is used to derive a distinct message key for each message.